 In just a decade, the population of Mbeya has grown from 385,279 to 620,000 inhabitants according to the 2022 national census.
 However, the city's urban infrastructure is struggling to keep pace with this rapid growth.
-With such an influx of people, ensuring that everyone, especially the most vulnerable citizens, has access to safe and nutritious food becomes more urgent every day.
-Find out how Rikolto and its partners are starting to drive collaborative change in the city's public market.
+With such an influx of people, ensuring that everyone, especially those in the most vulnerable situations, has access to safe and nutritious food becomes more urgent every day.
+Find out how Rikolto and its partners are starting to drive collaborative change in the city's public markets.

 In 2021, Rikolto conducted a study on the contamination levels of fruit and vegetables in several public markets in the Southern Highlands of Tanzania.
 The study found biological contaminants such as E. coli, S. aureus, and Salmonella, and lead levels five times higher than recommended standards in various foods.
 While these results shed light on the many food safety risks, we know it is only one side of the coin.

 The risks of food contamination are everywhere.
 So, mainstreaming good food safety practices requires a change from the production and distribution level to local and national policies that regulate and incentivise these practices.

 The global numbers of foodborne illnesses and deaths due to contaminated food continue to be alarming.
 Moreover, the evidence of the link between nutrition and food safety is clear.
 We may eat nutrient-rich vegetables, but they may be contaminated at the market due to the inferior quality of the water used to clean them.
 Healthy food is both nutritious and safe to eat.